danrfletcher/agile-obsidian/README.md

       7. To edit the Initiative title later, double-click directly on the template chip to open the edit modal with pre-filled values.
 Make changes and submit to update the source line.
       8. If you need to remove an incorrectly inserted template (e.g., wrong type), right-click directly on the template chip (the rendered span) and select "Remove Template" from the context menu.
 Your cursor will remain in place relative to the removal.
       9. For multi-stage progression (e.g., Initiative → Epic → Story), click the wrapper to open a sequencing menu; select the next template to map variables and overwrite seamlessly.
+      10. For prioritization, insert a header like `/kano-basic` and optionally add a description in the modal (e.g., "Focus on login flow"); it renders as `Kano - Basic: Focus on login flow` for contextual detail.
     - **Verification:** Your note will contain a nested structure of tasks with formatted, clickable chips.
 Double-clicking a chip re-opens the modal to edit its parameters.
 Removed templates leave the task line clean, with preserved indentation and cursor position.
 Sequencing advances the workflow without data loss.
+Prioritization descriptions are editable via double-click and appear inline after the header chip.

 #### Feature: Template Sequencing

 - **What you can do:**